 Heather Marcus, photo editor: Heather has been with Yankee since 1999.
 She works closely with the art director and a large group of contributing photographers, assigning stories as well as developing new talent for the magazine.
 She has a great appreciation for the medium including the importance of archival photography which she sources for many of the stories in the magazine.
 She has a bachelor’s degree in anthropology and a minor in English from Drew University.
 She grew up in New Hampshire and has a great appreciation for the people and landscape of New England and the visual opportunities the region affords.
 One of her favorite photo essays that appeared in the magazine is Markham Starr’s feature on the trap fishermen of Rhode Island, which won a National City and Regional Magazine award for Photography in 2013.

-Deborah Despres, assistant editor: A member of YPI’s corporate staff since 2000, Deb joined Yankee’s editorial team in 2011.
+Deborah Despres, associate editor: Deb is the primary fact checker for Yankee Magazine and also contributes content to each issue.
+A member of YPI’s corporate staff since 2000, Deb joined Yankee’s editorial team in 2011.
 A native of New Hampshire, with a work history that includes several years in the travel industry, she enjoys discovering new destinations, and the myriad of road trip opportunities unique to New England.

 Aimee Seavey, assistant editor: Aimee is a lifelong New Englander with a passion for history, food, and exploring all that this beautiful region has to offer.
-She got her start at Yankee as a blogger, sharing stories about New England culinary traditions through The Yankee Seeker for which she has been named a 2012 National City and Regional Magazine Awards Finalist for the category Blog Column.
-In addition to contributing to the magazine, Aimee assists in the development and promotion of content for YankeeMagazine.com through blogging and social media outlets.
+She got her start at Yankee as a blogger, sharing stories about New England culinary traditions through The Yankee Seeker for which she was named a 2012 National City and Regional Magazine Awards Finalist for the category Blog Column.
+In addition to contributing to the magazine through the “Local Treasure” and “Recipe with a History” columns, Aimee assists in the development and promotion of content for YankeeMagazine.com through blogging and social media outlets.

 Yankee Publishing Incorporated